quou/quou.github.io/markdown/c-markdown.md

  - Block quotes
  - Horizontal rules

-You will find that most of these are fairly trival to implement.
+You will find that most of these are fairly trivial to implement.
 Others, however, such as tables and nested lists, are much more difficult.